RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 # Installation instructions

-In this section we show how to make a standard setup of whois once you compiled the shaded `whois.jar`.
+In this section we show how to make a standard setup of whois.

 ## Prerequisite